sharontega/imbd/README.md

-# imbd

-This dataset was cleaned using excel.
+The dataset containing movie ratings from the popular site IMDb was meticulously cleaned using Microsoft Excel.